ryboe/CSS3/README.md

 * __Modern__: Bad, old CSS is flagged.
 Unnecessarily prefixed properties aren't highlighted.
 Catches lots of mistakes.
 Encourages best practices.
 * __Faithful__: Follows the W3C specs extremely closely.
-* __Fast__: CSS3 has been designed for Sublime's new custom regex engine, and is therefore crazy fast.
+* __Fast__: CSS3 has been designed for Sublime's new custom regex engine, which is crazy fast.
 The syntax highlighting typically takes less than 100ms, even for very large CSS files.